tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-8-html-css-javascript.md

 - Bash command to create a simple server to view webpages
 - Run on `localhost` wich means Local Computer
 - Terminal contains informations like browser the user use and ip of the Server

+## Client and Server

+- Changing code in the developer tools